 The derivative of the logarithm with base "e" is a fascinating subject in calculus.
 Look at this table, it might spark your curiosity:

-Here we can apply the following property of logarithms:
+Now we use the third property of logarithms:

 We can also write this as:

-The limit that's inside the log function is the definition of number e:
+The argument of the natural logarithm is the definition of number e:

 Let's solve some derivatives involving the natural logarithm.
 Let's find the derivative of: